Beef bourguignon

-Beef bourguignon (/ˌbʊərɡiːnˈjɒ̃/) or bœuf bourguignon (/ˌbɜːf ˈbɔːrɡɪn.jɒ̃/; /fr/), also called beef Burgundy, and bœuf à la Bourguignonne, is a French stew of beef braised in red wine, often red Burgundy, and beef stock, typically flavored with carrots, onions, garlic, and a bouquet garni, and garnished with pearl onions and mushrooms.
+Beef bourguignon (/ˌbʊər.ɡɪn.ˈjɒ̃/) or bœuf bourguignon (/ˌbɜːf ˈbɔːrɡɪn.jɒ̃/, /ˌbʊf ˌbərɡɪnˈjɑːn/; /fr/), is a French stew of beef braised in red wine, often red Burgundy, and beef stock, typically flavored with carrots, onions, garlic, and a bouquet garni, and garnished with pearl onions and mushrooms.

 "Bourguignon" is, since the mid-nineteenth century, a culinary term applied to various dishes prepared with wine or with a mushroom and onion garnish.

 It is probably not a regional recipe from Burgundy.

 When made with whole roasts, the meat was often larded.

 History

 The dish is often "touted as traditional", but it was first documented in 1867, and "does not appear to be very old".
 Other recipes called "à la Bourguignonne" with similar garnishes were found in the mid-19th century for leg of lamb and for rabbit.
 In the 19th century, it "did not enjoy a great reputation", perhaps because it was often made with leftover cooked meat.

 The dish has become a standard of French cuisine, notably in Parisian bistrots; however, it only began to be considered a Burgundian specialty in the twentieth century.

 The co-authors of Mastering the Art of French Cooking, Simone Beck, Louisette Bertholle, and Julia Child, have described the dish as "certainly one of the most delicious beef dishes concocted by man".